ajs-voices/once-upon-a-dream/scenes/013-date.md

 "He was cute.
 I wonder if he works our table."
 But I doubted he was going to work our table while I was here.
 I think being here on a date was a bit much after Monday.
 I should have told my father no, taken Jennifer someplace else.

 Nadia brought our wine and Jennifer's salad, and we both ordered the chef's special.
 Marco dazzled of course.
-And I'd been right we'd not seen Nox since that impromptu question.
+And I'd been right we hadn't seen Nox since that impromptu question.
 I didn't have time to think about him with a dazzling woman in front of me.
 I learned she went to Yale and was top of her class.
 There was no wonder that my father had recruited her to the firm.
 I wondered if the three men were bringing in young fresh new blood to bring on as a partner.

 I told her dad had been disappointed when I didn't want to join the firm.
 I had no interest in law.
 She asked me what I did have interest in and I lied.
 Told her my business kept me busy and was my first love.
 It wasn't really a lie, but I didn't mention my music, the reason I have Zion.